l4rp/nodeventure/README.md

 http://lanyrd.com/2012/l4rp-ta/

 Come help create a multi-player Text Adventure.
-We'll start with text and a storyline, and then add pictures to the scenes.
+We'll start with text and a storyline, and then maybe add pictures to the scenes.

 Non-programmers are welcome - we need ideas, words, artwork, design and all sorts of creativity...